 Many companies in various industries, from healthcare and education, to manufacturing and marketing, have already taken advantage of iTi’s secure and encrypted Video Remote Interpreting (VRI) service.

-In fact, CSA Research noted this summer that demand for Video Remote Interpreting had more than tripled.
+In fact, CSA Research noted last summer, during the height of the pandemic, that demand for Video Remote Interpreting had more than tripled.
 If you have questions about VRI, you have come to the right place.

 What is Video Remote Interpreting?

 Video Remote Interpreting uses a software application to provide interpreting services – via an off-site interpreter – for Limited English Proficient (LEP), deaf or hard-of-hearing clients.